Male Infertility: Causes, Treatments, and Prevention

 5. Lifestyle Factors

-- Obesity and poor diet.
+• Obesity and an unhealthy diet.

 6. Environmental Toxins